jasonnet/mvninstall/README.md

 ## Usage
 ### One Liner Method

-If you are willing to run this exactly as written, you can invoke it as a single line command and avoid downloading it first:
+If you are willing to run this exactly as written, you can download and invoke it with a single command:

 ```
  bash <(curl -s https://raw.githubusercontent.com/jasonnet/mvninstall/master/install_maven.sh )